mdzzg/dc_pf_calculation/README.md

 - incidence matrix is used in order to obtain the consolidated power flow across the system, rather than calculating the power flow for each line individually, base on the obtained buses' angle

-- pandas are used in combination with numpy, in order to obtain streamlined reading and writing using SQLiteDC power flow calculation based on James D. McCalley book chapter
+- pandas are used in combination with numpy, in order to obtain streamlined reading and writing using SQLite

+**Note: If running from ipyhton, please cd into the folder with downloaded files containing network.db and dc_pf_clean.py**